s1riban/s1riban.github.io/_pages/about.md

 I look forward to increasing my knowledge of electric vehicles and batteries, acquiring further research and CAD skills, and developing ability to work collaboratively and communicate effectively.

-## 🤖 SumoBot (In Progress)

-Looking to compete in mid-January 2024 at McMaster University, I and a team of three others are working on designing an autonomous combat robot to compete in a sumo-style competition against other teams.

 # High School & Leadership Experience